NiceneNerd/restbl-py/README.md

 # restbl

-Library to manipulate the resource size table (RSTB/RESTBL) in *The Legend of
-Zelda: Tears of the Kingdom*
+Personal repo of restbl-py: Library to manipulate the resource size table (RSTB/RESTBL) in The Legend of Zelda: Tears of the Kingdom

 ## Example Usage